huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Ottomans
 - [ ] Aztecs

-#### On which game show do contestant try to guess the price of grocery store items and cars?
+#### On which game show do contestants try to guess the price of grocery store items and cars?

 - [ ] Jeopardy
 - [ ] Press Your Luck